Site icon Learn by Insight…

 3. Local Vector Databases: Utilizing local databases (e.g., LanceDB) for hyper-personalized, privacy-first “Long-Term Memory” of the user’s local files, all without requiring a cloud sync.

 Final Thought: In 2016, we asked, “Why build a desktop app when you can build a website?”
-In 2026, the question is becoming, “Why would a user trust a website with their data when their desktop can do it better, faster and more securely?”
+In 2026, the question is increasingly, “Why would a user trust a website with their data when their desktop can do it better, faster and more securely?”

 Sandeep Mewara Github